About Us - Professional Details

 RESULTS:

-• H., et al. vs State, Dept. of Children, Youth, and Families (2021) - Obtained $16.5 million in recoveries for family members abused over the course of many years despite numerous referrals and complaints to the state foster care department
+• H., et al. vs State, Dept. of Children, Youth, and Families (2021) - Obtained $16.5 million in recoveries for family members abused over the course of many years despite numerous referrals and complaints to the state foster care department.

 • Estate of Regina Annas et al v.
 Pierce County (2017) - Represented deceased domestic-violence victim and others harmed after police, in the middle of serving a domestic-violence protection order, armed the domestic-violence abuser, leading to the abuser returning hours later to murder his victim and seriously others.
 Obtained $3 million recovery.